ieeeiasvit/TechnoHacktober-2022/README.md

 # Guidelines for this Repository

-- This repository is structured into 3 folders- `WebDev` , `AppDev` and `ML`.
+- This repository is structured into 4 folders- `WebDev` , `AppDev`, `ML` and `Competitive Programming`.
 Inside each, there are subfolders.
 - The path for adding a file containing the program should be for example- ```Machine Learning/01 Data Visualization/Your_project_folder/Yourfile.extension```.
 - If a folder does not already exist, kindly make a new one.
 - If you face any issue or make a mistake in a `pull request`(PR), IAS team will help you out.